-I. To enter God's kingdom, you must become a little one (Matt 18:1-4).
+I. To enter God's kingdom, we must become a little one (Matt 18:1-4).

-There are no big shots in God's kingdom.
-Just little ones.
-Jesus emphasizes that point throughout this section, in verse 3 ("little children"), verse 4 ("like this child"), verse 5 ("a little child"), verse 6 ("one of these little ones"), verse 10 ("little ones"), and verse 14 ("little ones").
+There are no big shots in God's kingdom, just little ones.
+Jesus emphasizes this reality throughout this section: in verse 3 ("little children"), verse 4 ("like this child"), verse 5 ("a little child"), verse 6 ("one of these little ones"), verse 10 ("little ones"), and verse 14 ("little ones").

 Friends, there's only one way into the realm of God's eternal blessing, and that's to get down low and become something a self-absorbed sinner doesn't want to become, a little one.
 Little kids don't have power or influence.
 They're totally dependent on others.
-Jesus here isn't referring to a child's innocence, but to his weakness and need, for they're certainly not innocent but "vipers in diapers," as a friend of mine puts it!
+Jesus isn't referring to a child's innocence, for they're certainly not innocent but "vipers in diapers," as a friend of mine puts it!
+He's referring to a child's weakness and need.